pycontribs/pyrax/docs/cloud_files.md

 ### Purging CDN Objects
 Normally, deleting an object from a public container will cause it to be eventually deleted from the CDN network, subject to the container's TTL.
 In some cases, though, you may need to have an object removed from public access due to personal, business, or security concerns.
 Currently the CDN limits this to 25 such purge requests per day.
-More than that will require you open a ticket with Rackspace to handle the request.
+More than that will require that you open a ticket with Rackspace to handle the request.

 If you wish to purge an object from the CDN network, you need to run: